AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

         ...

 public Flux<CardSummary> consumer() {
-        return queryGateway.query(query, ResponseTypes.fluxOf(CardSummary.class)); //2
+        return queryGateway.streamingQuery(query, CardSummary.class); //2
 }
 ```

 1. We are querying the `cardRepository` for all the cards, that can potently return a large result set containing thousands of items.
 2. We are using the `queryGateway` to issue the query.
 If we used `multipleInstanceOf(CardSummary.class)` we would get large list transferred as single result message over the network, potentially causing a buffer overflow and max message size violation.
-Instead, we are using `ResponseTypes.fluxOf(CardSummary.class)`, that will chunk the result set into smaller messages and return a Flux of CardSummary.
+Instead, we are using `streamingQuery(query, CardSummary.class)`, that will convert our response to Flux stream and chunk the result set into smaller messages of CardSummary.

 Natively, if we want fine-grained control of the producing stream we can use Flux as return type: